 Using the patch editor:

 Amée then used the patch editor to make the animation interactive.
-This means that when the person using the filter hits the record button, they will be a random ‘assigned’ an image from the sequence after 5 seconds.
+This means that when the person using the filter hits the record button, they will be randomly ‘assigned’ an image from the sequence after 5 seconds.

 Making final adjustments and testing it out: